 The town of Groveland is only a few blocks on one main street.
 Fork and Love is right in the middle of town in the historic Hotel Charlotte.
 It’s hard to miss, and street parking is available around the hotel.

-There were a few tables free on a Sunday evening in late September, so we settled down to look over the menu and ordered the below items.
+There were a few open tables on a Sunday evening in late September, so we settled down to look over the menu and ordered the below items.

-Market Fish – When we went it was a salmon filet that was served on a smoked salmon belly, corn and bean cassoulet.
-It’s such a comfort food taste and the smoked salmon is flavored well.
-My wife really enjoyed it.
+Market Fish – When we went, it was a salmon filet that was served on a smoked salmon belly, corn, and bean cassoulet.
+It’s such a comfort food taste, and the smoked salmon is flavored well.
+My wife enjoyed it.

-Pork Spatzle – This dish is hard to describe other then to say the flavors are put together perfectly and it’s a great dish if you are looking to try something new.
+Pork Spatzle – This dish is hard to describe other then to say the flavors are put together perfectly, and it’s a great dish if you are looking to try something new.
 I would almost describe it as a deconstructed German sausage with the spatzle like a carb (if you don’t know it’s almost like small pieces of a soft preztel), the shredded pork the meat and the mustard, sauerkraut, and egg the toppings.
-It’s unlike any dish I have had before in a good way and I would struggle ordering anything else here but this local specialty.
-Even the sauerkraut, something I normally dislike is high quality (like a pickled cabbage) and works fantastic in this dish.
+It’s unlike any dish I have had before in a good way, and I would struggle to order anything else here but this local specialty.
+Even the sauerkraut, something I usually dislike, is high quality (like a pickled cabbage) and works fantastic in this dish.
 Also, the mustard topping is a great way to finish it off.
-It has that strong flavor of a high quality mustard but in a way that doesn’t overpower the rest of the dish.
+It has that strong flavor of high quality mustard but in a way that doesn’t overpower the rest of the dish.

-S’mores – Warm dark choclolate truffle, homemade jasmine flower marshmallow and a seasonal fruit, which for us was figs, form the base of this nontraditional s’more.
+S’ mores – Warm dark chocolate truffle, homemade jasmine flower marshmallow and seasonal fruit, which for us was figs, form the base of this non-traditional s’ more.
 You got to put it all together however you liked, and it was a pretty fantastic way to end the meal.
 I especially liked the homemade marshmallow that was charred like you would at a camp out.
-I would never think of adding figs to s’mores but it was pretty great and I don’t know if my wife is going to be able to go back to not having them.
+I would never think of adding figs to s’ mores, but it was pretty great, and I don’t know if my wife is going to be able to go back to not having them.